cjgoldsmith/quiz/README.md

     * A score page for viewing your score for that quiz.

 - Not included for expediency:
   * Logged in users / saved scores / session tracking.
+Except for users created for use with the admin.
+  * Using SQLite